Joel Granfors

-Joel Granfors (born 24 June 2005), is a Swedish racing driver currently competing in the 2023 USF Pro 2000 Championship with Exclusive Autosport.
-He previously competed in the 2022 GB3 Championship with Fortec Motorsport, taking the runners-up position.
+Joel Paul Granfors (born 24 June 2005), is a Swedish racing driver who most recently competed in the 2023 USF Pro 2000 Championship with Exclusive Autosport.
+He previously raced in the 2022 GB3 Championship with Fortec Motorsport, taking the runners-up position.

 Career

 Karting

 Granfors began karting in 2013, in Sweden.
 Highlights of his 7 year karting career include winning the 2017 MKR Series Sweden in the Junior 60 category, the 2018 SverigeCupen in the OK Junior category, and finishing 6th in the OK Junior category of the 2018 Swedish Karting Championship.
 He competed in the CIK-FIA Karting European Championship in 2019.

 Aquila Synergy Cup Sweden

 Granfors made his car racing debut in the 2019 Aquila Synergy Cup Sweden, where he finished 5th in the standings with 5 wins and 8 podiums.

 He continued in the championship in 2020, racing with his family team Granforce Racing alongside his younger brother Linus.
 With 9 wins and 11 podiums, he won the title.